excl-networks/strapi-plugin-ezforms/README.md

 This plugin allows you to easily consume forms from your front end and automatically reject spam, send out notifications, and store the data in your database.

+_Objective:_

+_The objective of ez forms is to have a really simple and fast way to integrate forms with notifications without a lot of setup.
+We will be continuing to build features but we are going to keep this plugin simple to setup.
+Meaning features like server side form validation and heavy customiztations will most likely never be added to this forms plugin.
+If you need something more customized you should look into making a custom controller._

 ## Installation

 `npm install strapi-plugin-ezforms`